 How to use the charts below:

-1. The different colored blocks are different “modules” within PARKS DIRECT, or different ways to represent your program in the software.
+- The different green blocks are different “modules” within PARKS DIRECT, or different ways to represent your program in the software.
 They allow for different options based on the type.

-2. The questions in the flowchart can help determine which module may be the best fit, or at least where we can start.
-It may be determined later that a different module works
+- The questions in the flowchart can help determine which module may be the best fit, or at least where we can start.
+It may be determined later that a different module works equally or better.